 Put a few dates in your diary for some practice fasts (Mondays and Thursdays of course if possible) or try Intermittant Fasting.

-can you take some holiday from work, or adjust your hours during the month.
-Check with employer.
+Can you organise to take some holiday from work, or adjust your hours during the month.
+Check with your employer.

 If you are due for a dental check up,go!
 Dont delay.